kaust-rccl/containers_101/docker/README.md

 ## Example 2 : Dockerfiles
-If you are running this example on a local machine with apple silicon, you need to run the folling command to build the image.
+If you are running this example on a local machine with apple silicon, you need to run the following command to build the image.

 ```docker build -t customjupyter --platform linux/amd64 --no-cache .```